DogEggz01/BetterStorm/README.md

 - Add Gentle Snow: Small size slow moving "Storm".
 Clear weather, gentle wind, snow.
   - Only active in north of 38N.
 Show up in Winter/Spring if Climate custom wind enable.
 - All regional special storm only spawn once.
 So it will be more rare.
+- There is a toggle option to let all storm active regardless of season.
 ## Bug fix
 - Fix thunder audio bug so it will play all 10 sound source.
 (Vanilla skip 2)
 - Thunder sound actually comes from where lighting strike, instead of always from latest lighting strike position.